narencachy/aks-quickstart/README.md

 ## Scenario
 In this walkthrough, we're going to create an AKS cluster and deploy services to the cluster.
 Much of the code is based on <https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough> but additional details and scenarios are covered.

 After creating the cluster, we will deploy a backend service based on the standard Redis Docker container, demonstrating how to connect to containers in the cluster via port forwarding.
-All deployments are done using the "declaritive" approach - read more here: <https://kubernetes.io/docs/concepts/overview/object-management-kubectl/declarative-config/>
+All deployments are done using the "declarative" approach - read more here: <https://kubernetes.io/docs/concepts/overview/object-management-kubectl/declarative-config/>

 Next we will deploy the web front end which uses the Redis backend to count "votes".
 This will automatically create an Azure Public IP address as well as an Azure Load Balancer.